kimkevin/CachePot/README.md

 # KimchiDataCache

-A basic sample which shows how to transfer DataModel between fragments simply without Pacelable and Serializable.
+A basic sample which shows how to transfer object of model between fragments simply without Pacelable and Serializable.

 # Usage
 You can copy only KimchiDataCache file to your util folder.